RimBlock/Epoch/A Plot for Life/v2.34 & Snap Pro v1.4.1/ReadMe.md

 #Install Instructions

 1. Copy the `custom` folder in to your mpmissions/[map] folder.
-2. Create a `custom` folder in the server root directory (the one you have the @mod files in) and copy the contents of the Server folder in to it (you can merge them in to the dayz_server.pbo but need to change the default mod references).
+2. Create a `custom` folder in the server root directory (the one you have the @mod files in) and copy the contents of the Server folder in to it (you can merge them in to the dayz_server.pbo but need to change the default references).

 #Instructions for linking in to your mission